lyft/scoop/README.md

         .build();
 ```

-When you try to find a service within scoop it first tries to find it within itself and if nothing was found it goes up in the scoop heirarhy.
+Internally, when trying to find a service within scoop, scoop will first try to find the service within itself.
+If the service is not within itself, scoop will iteratively go up in its scoop heirarchy to try to find the service.

 ```java
 MyService service = childScoop.findService(MyService.SERVICE_NAME);